supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Type *.\OnboardingScript.ps1* and press enter.

-1. Enter **R** to Run once and press enter (this may take a couple minutes).
+1. Enter **R** to Run once and press enter (this may take a couple of minutes).

 1. Follow the instructions on the last line of the output in PowerShell, to complete the device registration.
 This will include authentication of the device through a browser.
-Copy the url (https://microsoft.com/devicelogin) and enter it in a new Edge browser tab.
-Go back to the Windows PowerShell window, copy the code to authenticate and paste it in the previously open tab and select **Next**.
+Copy the URL (https://microsoft.com/devicelogin) and enter it in a new Edge browser tab.
+Go back to the Windows PowerShell window, copy the code to authenticate and paste it into the previously open tab, and select **Next**.
 Select your tenant admin account and select **Continue** in the *Are you trying to sign in to Azure Connected Machine Agent?* window.

 1. After the message *"Successfully Onboarded Resource to Azure"* appears in the Windows PowerShell window, go to the Azure portal page where you downloaded the script and select **Close**.
 Close the **Add servers with Azure Arc** to go back to the Azure Arc **Servers** page.

-1. Select **Refresh** until WINServer server name appears.
+1. Select **Refresh** until the WINServer server name appears.

     **Note:** This could take a few minutes.